Our Mission, Vision, Values

 Adine Mintz

-Conductor, Apprentice Chorus, and Lead Teaching Artist & Administrator, Opera Kids Online
+Conductor, Apprentice Chorus & Lead Teaching Artist and Administrator of Opera Kids Online

 Stacy Collins